IKEA Swedish Meatballs

 This easy Swedish Meatballs recipe makes perfectly tender meatballs with a rich and creamy gravy.
 It’s my homemade version of IKEA Swedish meatballs!
-Serve over potatoes or noodles, with traditional lingonberry preserves on the side!
+Serve over potatoes or noodles, with traditional lingonberry preserves on the side.

 Sometimes I go to IKEA just because I’m hungry for Swedish meatballs.
 Yes, it’s true.
 (And I know there are more of you out there who do the same!)

 Do you remember the first time you ate Swedish meatballs?
 I sure do!

 My first time was at IKEA in Schaumburg, IL, in the spring of 1999.
 Blake and I were finalizing our upcoming September wedding plans, and made an IKEA run to stock up on lighting for our outdoor wedding reception on my parents’ farm.

 We picked out tiki torches, hanging lanterns, strings of twinkle lights, and tea lights.
 They were perfect for our casual reception plans that included picnic tables, a roasted pig, a beer wagon, and a DJ (my cousin) in the garage.

 And before we left IKEA that day, we stopped at the cafe for some of their famous Swedish meatballs.
 The rest is history.
 We were smitten with those tender little meatballs!